 By Laura Itzkowitz for Untapped Paris.

 Editor’s note: Do you want to explore the Marais?
-We have two wonderful tours of the area.
+We have two wonderful trips of the area.
 Simply download Walk and Shop the Marais and Around the Marais for an insider’s look at everything the popular neighborhood has to offer.